<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1269321669886585&amp;ev=PageView&amp;noscript=1">

 Is a LVCMOS Output Signal Right for My Application?

-LVCMOS output signals are used for certain low-powered medical imaging equipment, as well as portable testing and measurement devices, industrial testing equipment, and networking and communication systems.
-LVCMOS is well-suited to both wireless and wired infrastructure.
+LVCMOS output signals are used for certain low-powered medical imaging equipment, as well as for portable testing and measurement devices, industrial testing equipment, and networking and communication systems.
+LVCMOS is well suited to both wireless and wired infrastructures.

 Schedule a technical discussion with our engineers